 The parties also agreed to number of issues outside of the contract including:

-The negotiations and new contract only relate to junior doctors in England.
+The negotiations, planned industrial action, and implementation of the new contract only relate to junior doctors in England.
 The Scottish Government has repeated assurances to the BMA made in August 2015 that it will not be seeking to impose any new arrangements on trainees in Scotland.
 In September 2015, Welsh Government officials issued a statement to BMA Cymru Wales indicating that they will retain the current junior doctor contract in Wales.
 The Northern Ireland health minister, Simon Hamilton, has said he would like to develop a negotiated solution for Northern Ireland.

 This briefing sets out some background to the contract negotiations and some of the key measures in the contract agreement announced in May 2016, and in previous contract proposals in February 2016.
 Further information on junior doctor contract negotiations can be found on the Department of Health, NHS Employers and BMA websites.
 The further reading section of this briefing also provides links to coverage of the most recent developments.
 See the further reading section of this briefing for coverage of the most recent developments.